devbird007/Vprofile-3-tier-architecture/README.md

-# 3-Tier Application Setup Locally
+# 3-Tier Application Setup on Ubuntu Servers or locally with Vagrant
-This is a 3-tier web application set up locally with Vagrant, Virtualbox and Bash Scripting
+This is a distributed web application.

 ## Architecture
 ![architecture](images/architecture.png)